 Lead-based paint was previously used on play equipment prior to 1980.
 This isn’t necessarily a problem until paint deteriorates and poses an exposure risk from inhalation of dust or ingestion of paint chips.

 In an effort to reduce the public’s exposure to lead, between 2005 to 2011, PP&R removed, refurbished, or replaced more than 60 pieces of playground equipment which had tested positive for lead-based paint.
 Since that time, PP&R has identified that more comprehensive testing and potential removals needed to take place.

 All playground equipment installed in 1980 or before has been or will be tested for the presence of lead based paint in the coming months.
-Testing is anticipated to be complete by December 2016.
+Testing is anticipated to be complete by end of 2016.